core-challenge/2023solver-submission/README.md

      - (Check) your solver can accept [the input file format](https://core-challenge.github.io/2023/format/)?
      - (Check) your solver can print [the output format](https://core-challenge.github.io/2023/format/) to standard out?
   2. Clone this repository [2023solver-submission](https://github.com/core-challenge/2023solver-submission) and edit it as your private repository.
-  3. Create a solver executable on ubuntu 20.04 as a Dockerfile.
+  3. Create a solver executable on ubuntu 20.04 as a Dockerfile (see below and [sample file](/container/Dockerfile)).
-  4. Write your solver description.
+  4. Write your solver description as [main.tex](/description/main.tex).
   5. The final state of your Github private repository is:
-     - `container/Dockerfile` is edited and `docker build ./` will build your solver docker image.
+     - `container/Dockerfile` is edited and `container $ docker build -f Dockerfile -t solver-name .` will build your solver docker image.
-     - Using your docker image, `docker run --rm -it /solver-exe/run.sh input.col input.dat` will print result.
+     - Using your docker image, `docker run --rm -t -v LOCAL-HOST-TEST-DIR:/test solver-name /test/test.col /test/test.dat` will print result.
+       - Note: LOCAL-HOST-TEST-DIR must be an absolute path on your local machine containing test.col and test.dat.
-     - `description/main.tex` can be compiled using `pdflatex`.
+     - `description/main.tex` can be compiled using `latexmk` (see more detail on [latex-action](https://github.com/xu-cheng/latex-action)).

-## Dockerfile
+## How to write your Dockerfile

+### For Docker experts

+The only requirement is to describe your solver command as ENTRYPOINT which accepts 2 arguments *.col and *.dat.

+### For others

 - You can find the official reference of Dockerfile [here](https://docs.docker.com/engine/reference/builder/).
 - What you need to do is
-  - prepare your solver and put all necessary files into YOUR-SOLVER-MATERIAL-IN-CONTAINER-DIR (any name you want).
+  - (local machine) prepare your solver and put all necessary files into YOUR-SOLVER-MATERIAL-DIR (any name you want).
-  - copy YOUR-SOLVER-MATERIAL-IN-CONTAINER-DIR into the `container` directory.
+  - (local machine) copy YOUR-SOLVER-MATERIAL-DIR into the `container` directory of your private repository.
-  - edit `container/run.sh` so that your solver can run.
-  - edit the Dockerfile below so that your solver can run.
+  - (local machine) edit the Dockerfile below so that your solver can run.
+- Or, if you can put all files into a PUBLIC repository, just clone it and compile it in Dockerfile.
+You do not need to copy local files.

 ``` bash
 FROM ubuntu:20.04